leocello/sweet-enum/README.md

 #### `->is(SweetEnumContract|SweetEnumContract[] $case): bool`:

 It accepts one argument that can be one enum case or an array of enum cases.
-And it returns a `bool` value being `true` if the case is of the type (or one of types) passed and `false` if not.
+And it returns a `bool` value being `true` if the case is the same (or one of them) passed and `false` if not.

 If the case passed is not of the same enum, then an exception (`\InvalidArgumentException`) will be thrown.